 Once a report is filed, the CCRT Lead Team members will follow standard intake procedures to determine whether the situation, as reported, falls within the parameters of a campus climate incident or whether the incident should be referred to a more appropriate campus entity.

 If it is determined that the situation would best be managed by an entity other than the CCRT, CCRT Lead Team members will address, partner and/or refer the incident appropriately.

-If it is determined that the situation is best managed by convening the CCRT a meeting will be organized and the CCRT will evaluate the incident in terms of providing:
+If it is determined that the situation is best managed by the CCRT, a meeting will be organized, and the CCRT will evaluate the incident in terms of providing:

 - Support and resources to targeted student(s), staff, and faculty

-- Education, awareness, information for impacted student(s), staff, and faculty
+- Education, awareness, and information for impacted student(s), staff, and faculty

 Is it possible to remain anonymous?

 Anonymous reports will be accepted.
 However, in many cases, a more effective response to a campus climate incident can be developed if university officials have the opportunity to ask follow-up questions if necessary.

 Will my conversation be confidential?